bodyb/FLL-BOS/README.md

 Astar is the pathfinding system

 Cardinal Function:
-Used to turn the bot in any of the eight Cardinal direction The turn may be off due to drag on the board
+Used to turn the bot in any of the eight Cardinal directions The turn may be off due to drag on the board

 MoveInDirections Function:
-Moves the bot across the board using the Cardinal function Translates the path from Astar function to a list of possible out comes Then checks the new outcomes to a list and turns the bot to the new direction and moves the correct distance
+Moves the bot across the board using the Cardinal function Translates the path from Astar function to a list of possible outcomes Then checks the new outcomes against a list and turns the bot to the new direction and moves the correct distance

 returnHome Function:
 Holds the map of the board